John Caius: Career

-He was physician to Edward VI, Queen Mary and Queen Elizabeth.
+He was physician to Edward VI, Queen Mary, and Queen Elizabeth.
 From this position he was dismissed in 1568 on account of his adherence to the Roman Catholic faith.
 He was incongruously accused both of atheism, and of keeping secretly a collection of ornaments and vestments for Roman Catholic use.
 The latter were found and burned in the college court.

-He was elected nine times president of the College of Physicians, an account of which, Annales collegii medicorum 1520-1565, he left in manuscript.
+He was elected nine times president of the College of Physicians, an account of which, Annales collegii medicorum 1520–1565, he left in manuscript.

 He returned to Cambridge from London for a few days in June 1573, about a month before his death, and resigned the mastership to Thomas Legge, a tutor at Jesus College.
 He died at his London house, in St Bartholomew's Hospital, on 29 July 1573, but his body was brought to Cambridge, and buried in the chapel under the monument which he had designed.

-The question of whether he was the inspiration for the character of Dr Caius in Shakespeare's play the Merry Wives of Windsor has been discussed at length by Arnold McNair, 1st Baron McNair.
+The question of whether he was the inspiration for the character of Dr Caius in William Shakespeare's play the Merry Wives of Windsor has been discussed at length by Arnold McNair, 1st Baron McNair.